-The fee for filing a Notice of Appeal can be found on the Court's website at https://www.kywd.uscourts.gov/court-fees.
-If you cannot afford to pay the fee, you may file a non-prisoner application to proceed without prepayment of the fee.
+The fee for filing a Notice of Appeal is \$505.00.
+If you cannot afford to pay the fee all at once, you may file a prisoner application to proceed without prepayment of the fee.
+Remember that the "Three Strikes Rule" applies to appeals as well.